State formation: Voluntary theories

 Voluntary theories contend that diverse groups of people came together to form states as a result of some shared rational interest.
 The theories largely focus on the development of agriculture, and the population and organizational pressure that followed and resulted in state formation.
 The argument is that such pressures result in integrative pressure for rational people to unify and create a state.
 Much of the social contract philosophical tradition proposed a voluntary theory for state formation.

 One of the most prominent theories of early and primary state formation is the hydraulic hypothesis, which contends that the state was a result of the need to build and maintain large-scale irrigation projects.
 The theory was most significantly detailed by Karl August Wittfogel's argument that, in arid environments, farmers would be confronted by the production limits of small-scale irrigation.
-Eventually different agricultural producers would join together in response to population pressure and the arid environment, to create a state apparatus that could build and maintain large irrigation projects.
+Eventually different agricultural producers would join in response to population pressure and the arid environment, to create a state apparatus that could build and maintain large irrigation projects.

 In addition to this, is what Carneiro calls the automatic hypothesis, which contends that the development of agriculture easily produces conditions necessary for the development of a state.
 With surplus food stocks created by agricultural development, creation of distinct worker classes and a division of labor would automatically trigger creation of the state form.

-A third voluntary hypothesis, particularly common with some explanations of early state development, is that long distance trade networks created an impetus for states to develop at key locations: such as ports or oases.
+A third voluntary hypothesis, particularly common with some explanations of early state development, is that long-distance trade networks created an impetus for states to develop at key locations: such as ports or oases.
 For example, the increased trade in the 16th century may have been a key to state formation in West African states such as Whydah, Dahomey, and the Benin Empire.